eclipse-tractusx/tractus-x-umbrella/docs/api/README.md

 This document provides about API requests for the Data Exchange.

-## Postman
+## Bruno

-There is a [postman collection](./postman) containing information on how to exchange data between provider and consumer.
+There is a [bruno collection](./bruno/Umbrella_Bruno.json) containing all the data exchange flow between Alice and Bob.

 ## Curl